Part 1: Aiming For Euphoria With ALA Chelation

 I started my round on Monday at 11am, taking 12 mg of ALA every 3 hours for 72 hours around the clock without missing a dose.
 Major symptoms: fever sweat, fatigue, neck pinch.

-- I am so glad I did a trial run of ALA chelation and no longer have fear of the unknown.
+- I am glad I did a trial run of ALA chelation and no longer have fear of the unknown.
 Three days and three nights answered so many questions without feeling like I was signing up for a two to three-year-long sleep deprivation sentence.
+(With a mercurial brain, I made preparing for ALA chelation more complicated than necessary.)

 - I need to get in a good sleep pattern even with mercury messing up melatonin production.
-My optimal number of hours sleeping is somewhere between 9 and 10 hours, so waking up 3 times by alarm at night for three nights kinda sucks to put it nicely.
-Having to wake up in the middle of a deep REM cycle is even more disruptive.
+Waking up 3 times by alarm at night for three nights sucks to put it nicely.
+Waking up in the middle of a deep REM cycle is even more disruptive.

 - Stretching out the night doses to every four hours twice during the night is ok so I do.
 However, this means each day the dosing time changes by and hour and can impact having a consistent bed time.